Xingyu025/FinAI-Contest/finai_contest/tutorial/envs_tutorial/gym_anytrading.md

 ```
 Modify environment used in each stage to use the correct datasets.

-3.Save training data and prepare for plotting
+3. Save training data and prepare for plotting

 ```
 def align_and_export_episode(env_trade, trade_df, time_col="Time", skip=30, out_path="Gym_anytrade.csv"):